 Going through a divorce can be one of the most stressful things a family can experience.
 That is why it is important to be prepared and ready to have tough conversations about it with your child(ren).
 Although divorces are stressful, they don’t “have” to be.
-By adhering to the following tips, you may be able to help deal with your child’s emotions regarding the divorce.
+In my experience working with clients as a divorce lawyer and family lawyer in Bergen County, NJ, and Monmouth County, NJ, I found that by adhering to the following tips, you may be able to help deal with your child’s emotions regarding the divorce.
 Here are a few possible things you can do to seek to help your child:

 - Have a conversation with your current spouse ahead of time.
 I often suggest to my clients that they should develop a game plan on how they will address the topic of divorce with their children.
 Make sure both you and your spouse are on the same page.
 Be sure to attempt to de-escalate any tension that may be lingering from the past.
 Speak to each other with respect and think about your child’s needs first.
 Since your children are the ones who likely will be affected the most, it is important to strategize first, then create an environment comfortable for them.